mavryk-network/taquito/website/versioned_docs/version-20.0.0/tutorial.md

 In this tutorial, we will walk through the process of creating a simple dApp (short for "Decentralized Application") using Taquito.
 We will:

 1. Create a simple command-line application that reads the balance of an address from the blockchain
-1. Establish a high-level understanding of the blockchain, Tezos, dApps, and Taquito
+1. Establish a high-level understanding of the blockchain, Mavryk, dApps, and Taquito
 1. Send a `Transfer` operation to the blockchain using Taquito
 1. Interact with a smart contract using Taquito
 1. Implement a simple GUI dApp